bertjiazheng/bertjiazheng.github.io/_pages/collaborators.md

 I have gotten to work with some wonderful collaborators.

 ### Interns @ Manycore Tech (Kujiale)
+* Xiaokai Chen, The Chinese University of Hong Kong, Shenzhen
 * Shang Chai, University of Science and Technology of China
 * [Yifan Zhu](https://github.com/StevenZzz07), Nanjing University of Aeronautics and Astronautics
 * [Kehan Wang](http://kehanwang.codes), University of California, Berkeley